zendframework/zf2-documentation/docs/languages/en/in-depth-guide/preparing-db-backend.rst

 =============================

 The term "database abstraction" may sound quite confusing but this is actually a very simple thing.
 Consider a SQL and a NoSQL database.
-Both have methods for CRUD operations.
+Both have methods for CRUD (Create, Read, Update, Delete) operations.
 For example to query the database against a given row in MySQL you'd do a ``mysqli_query('SELECT foo FROM bar')``.
 But using an ORM for MongoDB for example you'd do something like ``$mongoODM->getRepository('bar')->find('foo')``.
 Both engines would give you the same result but the execution is different.

-So if we start using a SQL database and write those codes directly into our ``BlogService`` and a year later we decide to switch to a NoSQL database, we would literally have to delete all previously coded lines and write new ones.
+So if we start using a SQL database and write those codes directly into our ``PostService`` and a year later we decide to switch to a NoSQL database, we would literally have to delete all previously coded lines and write new ones.
 And in a few years later a new thing pops up and we have to delete and re-write codes again.
 This isn't really the best approach and that's precisely where database abstraction or the Mapper-Layer comes in handy.